Curriculum and Pedagogy for Social Justice Certificate (Online)

 Degree Requirements: 18 Credit Hours

-Completed requirements for a Bachelor’s degree in an institution accredited by proper regional accrediting association or an equivalent at a recognized national or international university.
+Complete requirements for a bachelor’s degree from a regionally accredited institution or an equivalent at a recognized national or international university.

-Present a cumulative 3.0 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.
+Present a cumulative 3.0 (4.0 scale) grade point average or higher on all undergraduate and/or graduate coursework.

 Program of Study

 The Graduate Certificate program requires a total of 18 credit hours.
 There are five required courses and one elective course.
-All of the courses are online except for the two capstone courses which are hybrid.
-The courses are rotated on a three-semester cohort model that begins in the Fall and ends with two capstone courses in the Summer.
+All of the courses are online.
+The courses are rotated on a three-semester cohort model that begins in the Summer and ends with two capstone courses in the Spring.

 |Critical Issues in Literacy Education with Diverse Populations|